 In 2014, I graduated from Concordia University in Montreal with a specialization in journalism (print and broadcast).
 I currently work full-time for WatchMojo.com; a YouTube channel specializing in top 10 list videos on various topics, which is now the 12th-largest channel in the website’s history worldwide.

-I’m also currently a blogger for Shoeclack, where I write primarily about music festivals, and got the opportunity to cover several major festivals across North America last year (Canadian Music Week, Governors Ball, Sled Island, Festival d’été de Quebec, Osheaga, Pop Montreal and M for Montreal).
+I’m also currently a contributing music editor for Cult MTL, for whom my work has recently landed me a spot on the 2023 Polaris Music Prize jury.
+For two years, I was also a blogger for Shoeclack, where I write primarily about music festivals, and got the opportunity to cover several major festivals across North America last year (Canadian Music Week, Governors Ball, Sled Island, Festival d’été de Quebec, Osheaga, Pop Montreal and M for Montreal).
 My work has also been published in FFWD Weekly (RIP), BeatRoute, The Richest, and my alma mater’s two student papers (The Concordian and The Link).